-An RA is a representative of the Division of Housing and Food Service whose primary role is to ensure that the students living in our residence halls are having a positive, meaningful experience.
+An RA is a representative of University Housing and Dining whose primary role is to ensure that the students living in our residence halls are having a positive, meaningful experience.
 RAs have many administrative responsibilities, such as: regular attendance at trainings/meetings, fire/life/safety inspections and room condition forms, completing mail and desk procedures, etc. RAs are also the primary resource for residents, which means that they should be knowledgeable about their community, Residence Life, and UT in general in order to share that knowledge with their residents.

 Similarly, RAs are responsible for building community through educational programming and planned social interactions.
 In order to maintain a safe and inclusive environment, RAs must enforce policy and manage crises as they arise within the residence halls.